 Source: Michelle Hennessy/TheJournal.ie

-On Saturday, a group of activists blocked off a section Lower Liffey Street, located off Bachelor’s Walk, declaring it a “clean-air zone” as part of a campaign to pedestrianise more areas of Dublin City.
+A GROUP OF activists blocked off a section of Lower Liffey Street today, declaring it a “clean-air zone” as part of a campaign to pedestrianise more areas of Dublin City.

 The occupation was organised as part of the Streets Are for People movement, which involves members of the Dublin Cycling Campaign, Dublin Commuter Coalition, the Irish Pedestrian Network and Extinction Rebellion.